 Convert Fat32 to NTFS without losing Data

-Convert FAT32 to NTFS Without Losing Data: A Step-by-Step Guide.
+Convert FAT32 to NTFS Without Losing Data.
 Do you need to store files larger than 4GB on a FAT32-formatted drive?
 The FAT32 file system has a limitation that prevents you from doing so, making it necessary to convert to NTFS.
 Luckily, you can convert FAT32 to NTFS without losing your data or needing to reformat.
-In this tutorial, we’ll walk you through the process step-by-step.
+In this tutorial, we'll walk you through the process step by step.

 Why Convert FAT32 to NTFS?